Leonard is a big fan of "Perfect World International" and he loves playing with the Barbarian class.

-Rings-Always Physical Rings.
-I like to stick with either quest rings or Legendary rings, Crazed lupines are usually pretty cheap and excellent ones to start with if you can.
+- Rings: I like to stick with either quest rings or legendary rings, crazed lupines are usually pretty cheap and excellent ones to start with if you can.
 Misty forest rings are the goal for many Barbarians, I tend to agree, I like them a lot, but there are others, any that increase accuracy or offer +% critical rates, are good.
 Any extra vitality you may be able to get out of these is good also.

-Ornaments-I suggest you use Elemental necklaces and waist.
-Although it is not a terrible thing to use Physical ones, this is an area you can add to your magical defense without a huge lose in other areas of concern.
-If you use elemental, always look for +HP, and +MP bonuses here.
+- Ornaments: I suggest you use elemental necklaces and waist.
+Although it is not a terrible thing to use physical ones, this is an area you can add to your magical defense without a huge loss in other areas of concern.
+If you use elemental, always look for +HP and +MP bonuses here.

-Shards- Any Barbarian Build that I will ever talk about will take HP Shards.
-Always.
+- Shards: Any Barbarian build that I will ever talk about will take HP shards.
 There is no better stat for a Barbarian to add to.

 One thing that many people do not consider when building a Barbarian, or teaching someone how to build a Barbarian, is.
-Your not going to be a tank right out of the gate.
+You're not going to be a tank right out of the gate.
 In fact, you will seldom get the opportunity to tank before level 50.
-It’s just the way it is, you don’t have the skills or HP level to do it much earlier on any consistent basis.
-So, in the mean time, this gives you an opportunity to strengthen your Barbarian in other ways.
+It’s just the way it is; you don’t have the skills or HP level to do it much earlier on any consistent basis.
+So, in the meantime, this gives you an opportunity to strengthen your Barbarian in other ways.

 Before you decide what your Barbarian build is going to look like, statistically, it is important to always remember that your axes need 6 strength points and 1 dexterity point every other level.
 This only leaves you with 3 spare points, every other level.
 Most will tell you to put it all into Vitality.
 You can, but it is not the only way you have to do this.
 You do have some options as a Barbarian.
-While I can not say that one of these builds are better than the other, I play a barbarian on a PE server and I play him as a Tank, so, I use my Tank build.
+While I can not say that one of these builds is better than the other, I play a Barbarian on a PE server, and I play him as a Tank, so, I use my Tank build.

-Part five of the Ultimate Perfect World International Barbarian Build Guide is going to cover Skills.
-And there are a lot of skills to cover.
-I will try to not drag it out too long though.
+I will try not to drag it out too long though.
 I will also not go crazy with what the skills are and their descriptions, there are other places on the web you can go to find that information.